 Both SDN-LAN and SDN-WAN are OpenDaylight instances that utililize the VTN-Manager plugin, in order to build the provider networks.
 VTN-Manager exploits the Link Layer Discovery Protocol (LLDP) to discover the underlying network and retrieve the shortest path between each pair of switches.
-Each link is weighted with a cost, which can be modified through the VTN-Manager northbound interface, enabling the flexible redefinition of the shortest paths.
-VTN-Manager reactively configures flows, which means that the first packet sent from a VNF to another need some extra time to be forwarded, until the controller configures the flows for this.
-Each flow is specific enough to connect a particular VNF couple, matching their MAC addresses.
+Each link has a configurable cost and the flow setup is reactive.